 We want to make information accessible to everyone

-The following information might be useful if you have hearing loss.
+The following information might be useful for the Deaf/deafened or have hearing loss.

 By sending an SMS message to 999 you can call for help and the emergency services will be able to reply to you.